catneep/xenia-patch-manager/README.md

     py main.py path/to/patches

-Likewise, you can edit the route to your local patch directory in the file ***"path"*** and run the following command:
+Likewise, you can edit the route to your local patch directory in the file ***"path.txt"*** and run the following command:

     py main.py

-Or by editing the ***"path"*** file as stated above and then running the executable from the lastest release.
+Or by editing the ***"path.txt"*** file as stated above and then running the executable from the lastest release.

 If it all works out properly, you'll see the following window: